Phosphole: Structure and bonding

 Unlike the related 5-membered group 15 heterocycle pyrrole the aromaticity of phospholes is diminished, reflecting the reluctance of phosphorus to delocalise its lone pair.
 The main indication of this difference is the pyramidalisation of phosphorus.
 The absence of aromaticity is also indicated by the reactivity of phospholes.

-Phospholes undergo different cycloaddition reactions; coordination properties of phospholes are also well studied.
+Contrariwise, deprotonation at phosphorus gives the highly aromatic phospholyl [sic] anion.

 Preparation

-The parent phosphole was first described in 1983.
-It was prepared by low-temperature protonation of lithium phospholide.
+The parent phosphole was first described in 1983, prepared by low-temperature protonation of lithium phospholide.
 Pentaphenylphosphole was reported in 1953.
 One route to phospholes is via the McCormack reaction, involving the addition of a 1,3-diene to a phosphonous chloride (RPCl_{2}) followed by dehydrohalogenation.
 Phenylphospholes can be prepared via zirconacyclopentadienes by reaction with PhPCl_{2}.

+Alternatively, phospholes can be generated from addition to a (conjugated) diyne.
+Radical or strongly basic conditions add phenylphosphine in conjugate across the two triple bonds, and electron-poor alkynes add to organophosphite esters to give phospholes.

 Reactivity

+Phospholes undergo different cycloaddition reactions; coordination properties of phospholes are also well studied.

-The behavior of the secondary phospholes, those with P−H bond, is dominated by the reactivity of this group.
-The parent phosphole readily rearranges by migration of H from P to carbon-2, followed by dimerisation.
+The behavior of the secondary phospholes, those with P−H bond, is dominated by the reactivity of this bond.
+They readily rearrange by migration of H from P to carbon 2, followed by dimerisation.
+The corresponding anions are strong acids, not protonating in water.

 Most phospholes are tertiary, typically P-methyl or P-phenyl.
-The nonaromaticity of these phospholes is manifested in their reactivity but the P−C bonds remain intact.
-For example, they undergo Diels–Alder reactions with electrophilic alkynes.
-They are basic at P, serving as ligands.
+The weak aromaticity of these phospholes is manifested in their reactivity: for example, phospholes are basic at P, and serve as ligands, although they are less basic than divinylphosphines and quaternize slowly.
+With strong dienophiles (e.g., electrophilic alkynes) they undergo Diels–Alder reactions and "upon oxidation, sulfurization, quaternization, or complexation of the phosphole lone pair, the reactivity of the dienic system sharply increases as expected".
+P−C bonds remain intact in most reactions, but 7-phosphanorbornadiene oxides eliminate the corresponding phosphonous anhydride to give the benzene.

+λ^{5} coordination at P is also possible, although orbital overlap with the adjacent π orbitals means that such substituents tend to migrate to the adjacent carbon atoms.
+Phospholes react with nucleophilic acids to give the corresponding phospholene, as though they were protonated at the 2-carbon, but in fact the process is an oxidative addition to phosphorus to give a λ^{5} phosphorane, followed by hydrogen migration.

+Electrophilic substitution onto phospholes is difficult and rare.
+Organolithium compounds can displace a substituent from P in "clean nucleophilic attacks at phosphorus" or add in conjugate to give the corresponding phospholene.
+Friedel-Crafts acylation occurs to phospholes coordinated to =Mo(CO)_{5}, but not Vilsmeier-Haack formylation.

 2,5-Diphenyl phospholes can be functionalised by deprotonation followed by P-acylation then a 1H, 2H, 3H phospholide equilibrium resulting in a 1:3 shift of the acyl group.

-Phospholes can also be turned into β-functional phosphabenzenes (phosphinines, or phosphorine) via functionalisation by imidoyl chloride and insertion.
+Phospholes can also be turned into β-functional phosphabenzenes via functionalisation by imidoyl chloride and insertion.
+In general, phosphole oxides are stable only when pentasubstituted, otherwise forming a dimer with substantial angle strain at P.